jiankychen/jiankychen.github.io/source/_posts/LeetCode239-滑动窗口最大值.md

 [239.
 Sliding Window Maximum](https://leetcode.cn/problems/sliding-window-maximum/)

-You are given an array of integers nums, there is a sliding window of size k which is moving from the very left of the array to the very right.
-You can only see the k numbers in the window.
+You are given an array of integers `nums`, there is a sliding window of size `k` which is moving from the very left of the array to the very right.
+You can only see the `k` numbers in the window.
 Each time the sliding window moves right by one position.

-Return the max sliding window.
+*Return the max sliding window.*